+A sand filter works by trapping particles in the pool water.
 The pump runs water through the sand, trapping the dirt and debris.
 The pump then returns clean water to your pool via a filter pipe which connects it directly to the skimmer of an above-ground pool.

 An above-ground pool sand filter works in much the same way as its larger in-ground cousins.
 The primary difference is that the sand filter sits on top of or beside your pool, rather than being built into the earth around it.

 Above-ground filters work best when they’re set up to fit against a flat surface like a concrete patio (as opposed to an uneven surface like a hill).

 What to consider before installing a sand filter